Esetobore/Esetobore/README.md

 * Mostly working with Flutter • Android • Kotlin.
 * Passionate about learning new concepts and working with amazing people.
 * Fun fact: I Love anime a through weeb!
-* You can see My Resume in the Repo Below.

 <!-- ### Github stats
 <details>